OpenZeppelin/stylus-test-helpers/README.md

 Important: When using motsu, the stylus-sdk must be configured without the default `hostio-caching` feature to prevent conflicts.
-E.g., you can use the mini-alloc feature without including defaults as shown above.
+E.g., you can use `stylus-sdk` with `mini-alloc` feature without including defaults as shown above.

 ## Contribute